kennycason/cellular-automata-pokemon-types/README.md

 2 minute instense simulation: <a href="https://v.usetapes.com/i49nEZprwd" target="blank">here</a> (Normal Wins)

 A long simulation in which I eventually gave up hoping for a winner.
 However, 40 minutes later, Normal makes an epic comeback and starts conquering from the top right corner.
-(I did now have world-wrap at the time of this simulation)
+(I did not have world-wrap at the time of this simulation)

 <a href="https://v.usetapes.com/DhbhrRAZn7" target="blank">Part 1</a>,
 <a href="https://v.usetapes.com/yDDjMxuLnI" target="blank">Part 2</a>,